munificent/craftinginterpreters/book/a-map-of-the-territory.md

 <aside name="ruby">

 A notable exception is early versions of Ruby, which were tree walkers.
-At 1.9, the canonical implementation of Ruby switched from the original MRI ("Matz' Ruby Interpreter") to Koichi Sasada's YARV ("Yet Another Ruby VM").
+At 1.9, the canonical implementation of Ruby switched from the original MRI (Matz's Ruby Interpreter) to Koichi Sasada's YARV (Yet Another Ruby VM).
 YARV is a bytecode virtual machine.

 </aside>